stacks-network/stacks-core/integration_tests/README.md

 ```

 ## Interactive Testing

 This example will set up an interactive regtest node that you can connect to via Blockstack Browser

-## Interactive Testing

-Hitting `^C` (or sending `SIGINT`) to the `blockstack-test-scenario` process will cause the test to stop idling, finish its built-in
-tests, and clean up after itself.

-To interact with this using the Blockstack Browser, you need to use the api_password:

-This example will set up an interactive regtest node that you can connect to via Blockstack Browser